egonelbre/egonelbre.com/content/writing/2019-06-04 building-with-value-an-example.md

 Here we could add a in-memory implementation of the tracker and then write some tests for it.

 The other thing what we want to do here is to make it easier to understand and ensure whether the code behaves as it should.
-In most cases, you would wish to unit or behavior tests, but they are not the only way.
+In most cases, you would wish to unit or behavior test, but they are not the only way.
 You could also write property tests.
 Or write output that could be verified by hand, if the correct behavior is difficult to describe in code.

-Few interesting bits while solidifying code.
+Few interesting bits to pay attention to while solidifying code.
 When you come across questions, mark them as such.
 For example, while writing the tracker test case, I made a mistake while writing:

 ```
 tracker.Close(id)